cesjfalame-stack/Falame_PrincesJoy_ShoppingCartActivity--1/README.md

-# Falame_PrincesJoy_ShoppingCartActivity-

-Project Overview
-This is my Shopping Cart System made with C#.
+Project Overview This is my Shopping Cart System made with C#.
 I used classes and objects to manage products and an array to handle the cart.
-The program checks for stock, validates user input, and handles discounts automatically.

-Key Features
+I improved the structure by moving all product related logic into the Product class, like stock checking and stock deduction, instead of doing it directly in Main.
+I also added a GetItemTotal(int quantity) method so totals are now calculated properly inside the class instead of being computed in Main.
+The program checks stock before adding items, validates user input, and handles discounts automatically.

-When it comes to the cart, theres a check for duplicates.
-So if you try to add the same item again, it doesnt make a new entry.
-It just bumps up the quantity on the existing one.
-That keeps things cleaner.
-The cart itself is limited to 10 unique items.
-I set it that way to keep it simple, not sure if thats the best number though.
-On discounts, if the total comes to 5000 pesos or higher, it automatically takes off 10 percent
+Key Features When it comes to the cart, theres a check for duplicates.
+So if you try to add the same item again, it doesnt create a new entry.
+It just increases the quantity on the existing one which keeps things cleaner.
+The cart is still limited to 10 unique items.
+I also fixed a bug where even if the cart was full, stock was still being deducted and it still said “Added to cart!” — now it only deducts stock if the item is actually successfully added.
+Another fix is that I now properly use HasEnoughStock() and DeductStock() methods instead of directly changing RemainingStock in Main.
+The receipt was also improved because before it was showing item IDs, but now it displays product names so its easier to read.
+On discounts, if the total reaches 5000 pesos or more, it still automatically applies 10 percent off.
+I also fixed the continue prompt so it properly checks Y/y and re-prompts instead of exiting on invalid input.

-AI Usage in This Project
-I used AI a few times during the project when I got stuck.
-One issue was the receipt showing “{grandTotal}” instead of the actual value, which I fixed by using C# string interpolation with $.
+AI Usage in This Project I used AI a few times during the project when I got stuck or needed to improve structure.
+One issue was fixing how totals were calculated, so I added a GetItemTotal method inside the Product class instead of computing everything in Main.
+I also used AI to help identify logic bugs like stock being deducted even when the cart was full, and the receipt showing IDs instead of product names.
+Another thing was improving input validation so the continue prompt doesnt break on invalid input and properly re-asks the user.
+After that, I updated my code by fixing receipt display and improving stock handling.
-I also used AI to check if I missed anything in the requirements, and I realized I needed to adjust the discount rule so it only applies at ₱5,000.
-Another prompt helped me handle duplicate items in a fixed-size cart array.
-After that, I updated my code: fixed the receipt display, corrected the discount threshold, moved stock checking and deduction into methods in the Product class, and added validation to limit the cart to 10 unique items.